 - Converting the nodal loads into support and beam loads.

-All available free loads can be allocated to the “Load Distribution Area”.
+All available free loads can be assigned to the “Load Distribution Area”, these are:

 - Point Loads

 - Volume Loads

 The necessary input to define the “Load Distribution Area” is straightforward.
 There actually only three required inputs.